 After “Foot Fungus” comes “LA LA,” a demonic banger that includes similar screaming to that included on “Nuketown,” but Ski Mask extends the screamo-style lines to a full verse as he yells:

 “Gucci on my body feel like water, I can’t swim (Yuh!)

 So I bought a Gucci rubber ducky with the fins (Yuh!)

 When I was a youngin’, hated home, I was 10 (Yuh!)

 Told my Dad, ‘I’m selling molly,’ ninth grade in (Yuh!)”

 The furious chorus of the track also radiates its blood-thirsty theme.
-Ronny J’s (long-time collaborator with Ski Mask) production on “LA LA” is heavy and explosive, accented with funeral-like piano keys and Ski Mask delicately singing “la-la-a, la-la-la” in the background throughout the track, in order to draw contrast from the absolute insanity of the rest of the song.
+Ronny J’s (long-time collaborator with Ski Mask) production on “LA LA” is heavy and explosive, accented with funeral-like piano keys and Ski Mask ominously singing “la-la-a, la-la-la” in the background throughout the track.

 After that heavy number, comes “Unbothered,” a lighter jam that rides with kicking bass and electric guitar samples.
 However, from that point on the track-list suffers from a staggering four-track section of disappointments.